nikunjsingh93/react-liquid-photos/README.md

 Prerequisites:
 - Docker

-1. Run from your folder root:
+1. Run from your project folder root which has Dockerfile:
 ```bash
 docker build -t liquid-photos:latest .